-Those diagnosed with mesothelioma often worry about the treatment options.
+Those diagnosed with mesothelioma often worry about treatment options.
 Your doctor will work with you to determine the best means of treating it, but you can learn about the potential options.
-Here's a look at the most common forms of treating mesothelioma: surgery and chemo or radiation.
+Here's a look at the most common forms of treating mesothelioma: surgery, chemo, or radiation.
 We'll also discuss additional treatment options that may be available to some patients.

 If you are diagnosed with mesothelioma, surgery is one of the most standard treatment options.
 It can help accomplish one of two goals:

 1) Eliminate the disease by removing the cancer.